 It became a global phenomenon from the day it was first opened for play in late 2006, and was soon featured on the covers of international golf magazines.
 American writer George Peper described it as being set “on more jaw-dropping terrain than Pebble Beach and a much better course than Old Head.
 This is extreme golf, but it is honest golf.
 There are no silly holes – just engaging, exhilarating ones.”

 Pinnacle Point is primarily a cart course owing to the severity of the terrain.
 The opening three holes climb uphill, and there are long walks around ravines where having a cart helps speed up play.

 For the club’s tenth anniversary the clubhouse, pro shop and restaurant were revamped, while next door there is the La Vita Spa, plus a function venue and new cart barn.
-A new fitness centre was opened next to the driving range and reception area.
-The estate itself has grown enormously, and in the last year luxury homes have emerged on the peninsula behind the ninth tee.
+A new fitness centre was opened alongside the driving range and reception area.
+The estate itself has grown enormously, and luxury homes have been built on the peninsula behind the ninth tee.

 64 by Jordan Duminy in 2019 Pinnacle Point Open

 Where to start?
 There are three fabulous par 3s on the cliff edge, while the par-3 17th playing towards the ocean is one of the country’s best one-shotters.
 There are downhill holes like the par-5 fifth; a short par 4, the eighth, where long hitters can attempt to carry a ravine over the ocean; and a dramatic tee shot at 12 with plenty of hang time where the fairway is a distant long drop.
 And the round finishes with a scary downhill par 5 to a green on the edge of the cliff.

 Excellent range, which includes the Louis Oosthuizen Junior Academy, is at the entrance to the estate, before you drive through security to the clubhouse.
 There are practice putting greens at the clubhouse.